 Specifies the name(s) of the media_type(s).
 The maximum length of the media_type name is 31characters.
 All media types are displayed if the media_type parameter is omitted.
-Wildcard characters are allowed in the drive_name, where represents a variable-length wildcard, and % represents a single character wildcard.
+Wildcard characters are allowed in the media_type, where represents a variable-length wildcard, and % represents a single character wildcard.

-The MDMS SHOW MEDIA_TYPE command displays information about specified media type(s), selected media types, or all media types defined in the MDMS configuration database.
+The MDMS SHOW MEDIA_TYPE command displays information about specified media type(s) or all media types defined in the MDMS configuration database.